Holi Calendar 2025 – Dates, Festivals, and Celebrations

 Image Source: Pexels

-Vrindavan and Mathura, two sacred towns in Uttar Pradesh, are renowned for their exuberant Holi celebrations.
+Holi in Mathura and Vrindavan, the two sacred towns in Uttar Pradesh, is renowned for its exuberant celebrations.
 These festivities attract millions of devotees and tourists from around the world.

-- Lathmar Holi: In Barsana, a town near Mathura, women beat men with sticks (lathis) as a playful revenge for the teasing they receive during the festival.
+- Lathmar Holi: In Barsana and Nandgaon, women beat men with sticks (lathis) as a playful revenge for the teasing they receive during the festival.
 This unique tradition is a highlight of the Holi celebrations in the region.

-- Phool Wali Holi: In Vrindavan, the Phool Wali Holi is a spectacular celebration where devotees throw flowers at each other, creating a kaleidoscope of colours.
+- Phoolon ki Holi: In Vrindavan, the Phool Wali Holi is a spectacular celebration where devotees throw flowers at each other, creating a kaleidoscope of colours.

 You May Also Like To Read: Holi Weekend Getaways From Delhi